MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/manage-report-templates-and-scheduled-reports.md

   </tbody>
 </table>

-## View all Report Templates available
+## View all available report templates

 Use this method to view all report templates you created for your account.